milangmatt/OOP_JS3/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+You can find the files ready to download from this [Google_Drive](https://drive.google.com/drive/folders/1dofQwsP3exdD2-V3K9TDnejXpUF3uWTs?usp=sharing)